Skip to main content

 VerifierCandidate + detection ruleVerified-yes or verified-no, with two methods of evidence

-The Defender is not part of the five-stage pipeline — it is a parallel agent that consumes the artifacts.
-It produces the Defense Brief: the document handed to the blue team at engagement out-brief.
-The Defense Brief contains:
+The planned defense-closing component is not part of the five-stage pipeline — it is intended to be a parallel agent that consumes the artifacts and produces the Defense Brief: the document handed to the blue team at engagement out-brief.
+The Defense Brief is planned to contain:

 • The technique used (MITRE ATT&CK ID)